vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/palaveri-bAlAjI_and_v4s.md

 Farmers used to operate a picotah/ eta to draw water for irrigation.
 To reduce the effort they felt, they used to say viShNu-stotra-s.

-During harvest, the first big-measure was offered to the temple.
-Similarly, the first calf was offered to the temple.
-Milk from such calves was used for abhiSheka etc..

 ### tilaka
 A shUdra would scold my father thus: "I used to watch your father with his thick tirumaN tilaka.
 Now you sit in the same place with your thin tilaka.
 Fie!"

 Farmers used to wear tirumaN - so that it would be hard to distinguish Arya from shUdra without the yaJNopavIta.

 In the village school, kids were taught well by the brAhmaNa and brAhmaNa-educated teachers.
 If a girl lost her forehead dot due to sweat, she would be expected to go and fix it using the kunkuma from the nAga-pratiShThA nearby.
 If a v1 boy went without tilaka, he would be sent back.

+### Temples
+There was a viShNu temple in the agrahAra,
+a gaNapati temple outside,
+and yet another draupadi temple (with a kRShNa image as well).

+During harvest, the first big-measure was offered to the temple.
+Similarly, the first calf was offered to the temple.
+Milk from such calves was used for abhiSheka etc..

+Once in 1970s, a draviDianist climed the gaNapati temple and urinated there - he was thrashed.
+They did not return after that - other than coming around and giving anti-Astika speeches.
+Yet, dravidian parties remained the only contenders in local elections.

+Even in 2024, v4s grandly managed annual festivities at the draupadi temple; with mahAbhArata play starting at night 10PM.

+### kIrtanas
+The v4s used to gather at a maNDapa every night for nAma-sankIrtana.
+In the mArgashIrSha month, this used to happen before dawn.

+### v3s and v2s
+v3s of the village used to perform sandhyAvandanam.
+There were no v2s in the village, but they existed in nearby villages; some of whom were disciples of shrI rAjagopAla of the village.
+The v2s were carnivores.

 ## Economy
 During harvest, the first big-measure was offered to the temple.